apache/tvm/docs/dev/convert_layout.rst

          graph, lib, params = relay.build(mod, target, params=params)

-The example above only considers data layout, the kernel layout is automatically converted to one that is supported by TVM.
+The example above only considers data layout because the kernel layout is automatically converted to one that is supported by TVM.
 If we wish to also convert to a specific kernel layout this can be done like so:

 .. code-block:: python